Taiki-id31/cse15l-lab-reports/lab4.md

 ```$cd lab7 ```

 Note:
-Since the lab file is cloned the home directory, I have to move to the lab7 using cd commad.
+Since the lab file is cloned in the home directory, I have to move to lab7 using cd command.

 Entered command
 ```$<Ctrl-R> javac <Return> ```